mattmakai/fullstackpython.com/source/content/pages/02-learning-python/03-best-python-videos.markdown

 * [Google's Python Class](https://developers.google.com/edu/python/) contains
   lecture videos and exercises for learning Python.

+* While there aren't always live streams, it's worth checking out [Watch People Code](http://www.watchpeoplecode.com/) to see if anyone is live coding or has a recording of working on a Python project.
+Even experienced developers can learn a whole lot from watching other developer's work on their projects.

 ## Video compilations
 * [PyVideo](http://www.pyvideo.org/) organizes and indexes thousands of Python